Ride-The-Lightning/RTL/README.md

 RTL is a full function, device agnostic web user interface for Lightning Network Daemon, to help manage lightning node operations.
 Lightning Network Daemon is an implementation of Lightning Network BOLT protocol by [Lightning Labs](https://lightning.engineering/).

-Pre-requisite for running RTL is a functioning LND node.
+Pre-requisite for running RTL is a functioning and synced LND node.
 You can setup your own node, by following the below guides:
-* Windows/Mac users can explore Pierre Rochard's [Node Launcher](https://github.com/lightning-power-users/node-launcher)
+* Windows/Mac users can follow Pierre Rochard's [Node Launcher](https://github.com/lightning-power-users/node-launcher)
-* Linux or Raspberry Pi users can explore Stadicus's [guide](https://github.com/Stadicus/guides/blob/master/raspibolt/README.md)
+* Linux or Raspberry Pi users can follow Stadicus's [guide](https://github.com/Stadicus/guides/blob/master/raspibolt/README.md)

 RTL source code is available at this [repo](https://github.com/ShahanaFarooqui/RTLFullApplication)